 - Use caution in the metro, especially when it gets super crowded

 - Stay in the tourist areas where there are lots of people around

-Okay, now that we’re done with that, let’s get to the fun stuff!
+Now that we’re done with that, let’s get to the fun stuff!

-22 Things to do in Mexico City
+22 Things to Do in Mexico City

 1. Go for Drinks on the Rooftop of La Terraza

 La Terraza is on the top floor of Mexico City’s luxurious Gran Hotel.
 It has the best rooftop view of the zocalo and cathedral.
 And its dreamy at sunset. 😍